imlinus/component/README.md

 ---

 Made with 💜 by and for imlin.us.
+But feel free to use it!